A lot or a little?

 Is it any good?

-Becker both supports and criticizes the American health care system, introducing storylines about children who are successfully living with AIDS, as well as episodes about elderly patients unable to pay for medical treatment.
+This show both supports and criticizes the American health care system, introducing storylines like children who are successfully living with AIDS.
+There are also episodes about elderly patients unable to pay for medical treatment.
 It's in tricky situations like these that the usually bad tempered Becker demonstrates his softer, humanitarian side, going beyond science and reaching into his heart (and sometimes his own wallet) to provide his underserved patients with the best possible care.

 Regrettably, these moments of genuine care are sometimes overshadowed by Becker's blunt and borderline-insulting commentary about issues like religion, homosexuality, race, and politics.
 But, political correctness aside, Becker's interpretations also serve as a platform from which controversial issues can be discussed.
 And it's in this way that this sitcom, like Becker himself, has something meaningful to offer.